ConexoLA/Rawrr_doc/docs/content/3 Functions/threats.md

 ![](/images/amenazas-editar2.png)

-## Thread history
+## Threat history

-To see the timeline when a thread was created or edited, click on the watch icon located to the right of each threat that appears in the pre-existing list.
+To see the timeline of when a threat was created or edited, click on the watch icon located to the right of each threat that appears in the pre-existing list.

 ![](/images/thread_button_history_en.png)